 Under AASB 132 Financial instruments: Presentation, puttable financial instruments are classified as equity where certain strict criteria are met.
-The Scheme classifies the net assets attributable to unitholders as equity as they satisfy the following criteria:
+The units issued by the Scheme do not meet the criteria as they have different contractual features.
+Consequently the Scheme classifies the net assets attributable to unitholders as financial liability.